Myst1cLeaf/CSC680-PokeBinder/README.md

 Install dependencies if needed.

-Get own API key from pokemontcg.io
+Get own API key from pokemontcg.io and replace apiKey in CardAPIService.swift as needed.

 Run the app on Xcode.